dbohdan/regular/README.md

 ## systemd service

-Regular's repository includes a systemd user-service template for running the scheduler automatically.
+Regular's repository includes a systemd unit file for running the scheduler automatically as your user.
+Installation requires replacing `%USER%` with your username.

 To install and enable the service, clone the repository, then run: